Diagnosis

 • List any symptoms you're experiencing, including any that may not seem related to the reason you scheduled the appointment.

-• Make a list of all medicines, vitamins or supplements that you're taking.
+• Make a list of all medicines, vitamins or supplements that you're taking, the doses, and the reason for taking each one.

 • Take a family member or friend along.
-Sometimes it can be difficult to absorb all the information provided during an appointment.
+Sometimes it can be hard to absorb all the information provided during an appointment.
 Someone who comes with you may remember something that you missed or forgot.

-• List questions to ask your health care team.
+• List questions to ask your healthcare team.

 For cataracts, some basic questions to ask include: